walmartlabs/backbone-historytracker/README.md

 This is fixed by making `replace` navigations two step on the devices known to exhibit this behavior.

+#### Caveats

+This will break sites that attempt to do a replace navigation on the first page.
+For sites that absolutely must do this, the `noReplaceHack` flag may be utilized at the expense of broken replace behavior in these environments.

 ### Chrome for iOS form resubmission issue

 https://code.google.com/p/chromium/issues/detail?id=241888